MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/sales-trial-faq.md

 **Deep dive into more scenarios**

 If you want to test scenarios beyond the ones covered in the product tour, go ahead and take a plunge.
-Browse through other capabilities from the sitemap (left pane).
-Visit the [Help hub](help-hub.md) for assistance.
+To browse through other capabilities, select the **Sales trial** link at the top of your trial app and select **Sales Hub** from the list of apps.
+Visit the [Help hub](help-hub.md) for more information on all the capabilities.

 ### What features are available in the trial?

 Your trial includes a simplified Trial app with a few important capabilities to get you started quickly.
-However, you can access the fully functional, Dynamics 365 Sales Premium environment with the following licenses and capabilities pre-installed:
+However, you can access the fully functional, Dynamics 365 Sales Premium environment.
+Select the **Sales trial** link at the top of your trial app and select **Sales Hub** from the list of apps.

+The following licenses and capabilities pre-installed in the trial app:

 **Dynamics 365 Sales Enterprise**

 - Manage sales pipeline using leads and opportunities
 - Forecast sales
-- Manage products, goals, playbooks
-- Enable seamless collaboration by integrating Dynamics 365 with Microsoft Teams

 To get started with the Sales Enterprise functionalities, see [Learn the basics of [!INCLUDE[pn-dyn-365-sales](../includes/pn-dyn-365-sales.md)]](user-guide-learn-basics.md)